pebakery/npp-udl-pebakery/README.md

 ### Copy XML files

 1. Close NotePad++
-1. Copy `userDefineLangs\PEBakery.UDL.xml` into the `%AppData%\Notepad++\userDefineLangs` directory.
+1. Copy `userDefineLangs\PEBakery.udl.xml` into the `%AppData%\Notepad++\userDefineLangs` directory.
 1. Copy `functionList\PEBakery.xml` into the `%AppData%\Notepad++\functionList` directory.
 1. Copy `autoCompletion\PEBakery.xml` into the `%ProgramFiles%\Notepad++\autoCompletion` directory.

 ### Import within Notepad++ GUI

-If you are only interested in Syntax Highlighting you can import `PEBakery.UDL.xml` from within the Notepad++ GUI.
+If you are only interested in the Syntax Highlighting, you can import `PEBakery.udl.xml` from within the Notepad++ GUI.
 Click `Languages > Define Your Language...` to access UDL Dialog Box.

 In Notepad++ 7.6.3 or higher, importing through UDL Dialog Box can corrupt font names, due to [a bug](https://github.com/notepad-plus-plus/notepad-plus-plus/issues/5630) within NotePad++.
-We recommend manual copy until the bug is resolved.
+We recommend manual copy until the bug has resolved.

 ## License